 To successfully pump at work, you’ll need a double electric pump (which should be provided by your insurance company, thanks to the Affordable Care Act) and a fridge or cooler to store the milk.
 Other good-to-have items include snacks, a bottle of water, some form of entertainment (a book or headphones for your phone) and a sign for the door to let people know you’re pumping inside.

-“When you talk to your boss about extra time off or having to leave to pick up a sick child, don’t focus on your special situation.
-Focus on the skills and value you bring to the table,” advises Christy Wright, a certified business coach, speaker and mom of one in Brentwood, Tennessee.
-It’s a fact that people with children at home tend to need more days off due to sick little ones, appointments and childcare snafus.
+“When you talk to your boss about flexible hours, extra time off or having to leave to pick up a sick child, don’t focus on your special situation.
+Focus on the skills and value you bring to the table,” advises Christy Wright, a certified business coach, speaker and mom in Brentwood, Tennessee.
+It’s a fact that people with children at home tend to need more days off due to sick little ones, appointments and babysitter snafus.
 But that doesn’t make you any less valuable as an employee.
 “Focus on how your work is being accomplished, what problems you’ve solved and the progress you’re making.
 When you do that, needing extra time to pump or requesting time off for a sick child isn’t an issue because you’re getting your job done,” explains Wright.

 If your job allows for it, consider taking your work home on days you can’t be in the office.
 Clocking some extra time in the evenings or weekends to compensate for missed hours might also be an option.
 “Most leaders are results-focused,” says Wright.
 “When you center the conversation around what you’re producing and achieving, you’re speaking their language, as well as reducing any worry they may have about the time off you need.”
 As long as you’re working hard and doing your job well, a few extra days here and there shouldn’t have a huge impact.